About me

 Susan won the Fellowship of Australian Writers Tasmania Poetry Prize in both 2021 and 2023 and came Highly Commended in the same competition both times, as well as being Commended in the Woorilla Poetry Prize 2021.
 Susan has also won prizes in the FAW Norma and Colin Knight Poetry Award and the Terri and Hal Moore Poetry Award.

-She has had poems published in journals and magazines including the Australian Poetry Journal, Burrow, Communion, Verity La, The Picton Grange Quarterly Review, Semper, Heretical, Famous Reporter, Blue Giraffe, Poetrix, Poetry Matters, Folk ku, Echidna Tracks and Prospect; in the newspapers Fraser Coast Chronicle, Green Left Weekly and The Tasmanian Times; in a Tasmanian young writer's initiative The Brew.
+She has had poems published in journals and magazines including the Australian Poetry Journal, Burrow, Communion, Verity La, Hecate, The Picton Grange Quarterly Review, Semper, Heretical, Famous Reporter, Blue Giraffe, Poetrix, Poetry Matters, Folk ku, Echidna Tracks and Prospect; in the newspapers Fraser Coast Chronicle, Green Left Weekly and The Tasmanian Times; in a Tasmanian young writer's initiative The Brew.

-Susan's poems have featured in a range of anthologies including the Australian Poetry Anthology (forthcoming in 2023), a Fellowship of Writers Tasmania “Net of Hands”; the 2013 Pax Press anthology "Women's Work: A Collection of Contemporary Women's Poetry"; the 2019 Ginninderra Press "The Sky Falls Down - An Anthology of Loss" and in the 2020 FAW anthology "When the World is New".
+Susan's poems have featured in a range of anthologies including the Australian Poetry Anthology (2023), a Fellowship of Writers Tasmania “Net of Hands”; the 2013 Pax Press anthology "Women's Work: A Collection of Contemporary Women's Poetry"; the 2019 Ginninderra Press "The Sky Falls Down - An Anthology of Loss" and in the 2020 FAW anthology "When the World is New".
 One of her poems opens the 2022 anthology "Quicksilver Water: Oasis Women Poets".

 Susan has been a guest performer at two Tasmanian Poetry Festivals, Seasonal Poets (Hadley's Hotel), the Festival of Golden Words (now the Tamar Valley Writers Festival), the Cygnet Folk Festival and the Tasmanian Writers Festival.
 She has been featured on Radio National's Poetica program and participated in a Poets and Painters Exhibition at the Bett Gallery in Hobart.